LukSroczynski/Notes/internet/readme.md

 - user interface, buttons etc.
 - browser engine
 - rendering engine, taking html, css, js and putting something on the screen
-- networking, uses HTTP, requests, resolve DNS's
+- networking, uses HTTP, requests, responses, resolve DNS's
 - javascript interpreter
 - UI back-end - stuff that draw stuff that you want like i want rectangle and you have it... xd
 - data persistance, cookies, search-history and all other data